Man-Sinh-Lee/prometheus-up-and-running-2e/ch04/README.md

 #### **Python**:
 - **Exposing Metrics**: In Python, you can use the `start_http_server()` method from the Prometheus Python client to expose metrics on an HTTP endpoint.
 This method spins up a basic web server that serves metrics under `/metrics`.
 - **WSGI and Twisted**: For more advanced use cases, like web applications, WSGI can integrate metrics exposition into existing web servers.
 For asynchronous applications, Twisted also supports exposing metrics.
-- **Multiprocessing**: In cases where Python applications use multiple processes (due to the Global Interpreter Lock or for parallel tasks), a **multiprocess mode** is necessary.
+- **MultiProcessing**: In cases where Python applications use multiple processes (due to the Global Interpreter Lock or for parallel tasks), a **multi-process mode** is necessary.
 Each process writes its metrics to a temporary file, which Prometheus then aggregates during scraping.

 #### **Go**:
 - **Exposing Metrics**: In Go, exposing metrics is typically done via an HTTP handler integrated into the application.
 The Go client library makes this simple by providing an `http.Handle` function that automatically serves metrics at `/metrics`.